Bears-R-Us/arkouda/pydoc/file_io/CSV.md

 # CSV

 Arkouda now has support for reading and writing CSV file formats.
 CSV will not perform at the same level as HDF5 and Parquet.
-It is intended for interacting with smaller datasets and preventing the need to convert files that are already in CSV format to HDF5 or Parquet.
+It is intended for interacting with smaller datasets and will prevent the need to convert files already in CSV format to HDF5 or Parquet.

 ## Support Arkouda Data Types